cahya-wirawan/indonesian-language-models/Transformers/GPT2/gpt2-small-indonesian-522M-README.md

 ## Training data

-This model was pretrained with 522MB of indonesian Wikipedia.
+This model was pre-trained with 522MB of indonesian Wikipedia.
 The texts are tokenized using a byte-level version of Byte Pair Encoding (BPE) (for unicode characters) and a vocabulary size of 52,000.
 The inputs are sequences of 128 consecutive tokens.